 The NetBIOS protocol makes use of TCP port 445, therefore your Java web server must have access to this port on the Domain Controller.
 If there's a firewall between the Java web server and Domain Controller, ensure the port is open.

-Built-in Active Directory and load balancing / F5 / VIP / Netscaler
+Kerberos with load balancing / F5 / VIP / Netscaler

 When using a load balancer / F5 / VIP with a group of web servers, there are extra steps to configure Kerberos through the load balancer hostname.